boderg/the-bread-shed/README.md

 ## Wireframes

-- To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+- To follow best practice, wireframes for The Bread Shed site were developed for mobile, tablet, and desktop sizes.
-- I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.
+- I've used [Balsamiq](https://balsamiq.com/wireframes) to design The Bread Shed site wireframes.

 ### Home Page Wireframes